 Are you motivated, like to stand up for others and want to network with new people?
 That’s all you need for now – you won’t just be thrown in at the deep end.
 Handover reports and support from former committee members will help you get started in your new posting!

 Certainly!
-In principle, committee meetings are always open to the university public: that means you can listen in as a guest when the Senate meets, or drop in at the next meeting of your Faculty Staff Council.
+In principle, committee meetings are always open to the university public: that means you can listen in as a guest when the Senate meets, or drop in at the next meeting of your Student Council.
 It isn’t always easy to find out when and where committee meetings are taking place.
-If you have questions about dates or current topics, or if you just want to drop by, it’s best to contact your Faculty Staff Council.
+If you have questions about dates or current topics, or if you just want to drop by, it’s best to contact your Student Council.
 You can find relevant e-mail addresses under Student Representation Contacts on the homepage.

 Changes from color to monochrome mode